kumagai-group/pydefect/docs_rst/tutorial.rst

 However, :code:`pydefect` necessitates the :code:`defect_entry.json` file for the postprocess, which cannot be easily generated by the users.

-In aid of this, :code:`pydefect` provides the sub-command to create defect_entry.json, which parses the :code:`POSCAR` files.
+In aid of this, :code:`pydefect` provides the sub-command to create :code:`defect_entry.json`, by analyzing the structure difference between the defect structure and perfect supercell structure.
+The charge is determined from the INCAR, POSCAR, and POTCAR files.

 ::

     pydefect_vasp_util de -d . -p ../perfect/POSCAR -n complex_defect

-This script can also be used when one wants to use :code:`pydefect` for analyzing the defect calculations in progress.
+This sub-command can also be used when one wants to use :code:`pydefect` for analyzing the defect calculations that were already done previously.

 ==========================================
 9. Parsing supercell calculation results
 ==========================================
-Let's run the vasp calculations.
+We next run the vasp calculations on the point defects.
 To create the vasp input files, type

 ::

     for i in */;do cd $i; vise vs -t defect ; cd ../;done

-Do not forget to add :code:`-t defect`, to create the input files for defects.
+Do not forget to add the :code:`-t defect` option, to create the input files for defects.

-When running the vasp, We recommend the users to use the Gamma-only vasp if the k point is sampled only at the Gamma point for large supercells.
+When running the vasp calculations, we recommend the users to use the Gamma-only version if the k point is sampled only at the Gamma point for large supercells.

-After (partly) finishing the vasp calculations, we can generate the :code:`calc_results.json` that contains the first-principles calculation results related to the defect properties.
+After finishing the vasp calculations, we can generate the :code:`calc_results.json` that contains the first-principles calculation results related to the defect properties.